Vitamin A supplements and your daily multivitamin: Is your child getting too much A?

 variety of infectious diseases.

 In addition, kids with clinical deficiencies of A may experience

 decreased growth and damage to the eye.
 In developing countries, vitamin

 A deficiency is a major cause of child mortality (Bendich and Langseth

-But vitamin A supplements aren’t necessary for most healthy, well-nourished kids.
-In fact, unless your child has a vitamin A deficiency, there’s a good chance he’s getting too much vitamin A from his daily multivitamin.
+But vitamin A supplements aren't necessary for most healthy, well-nourished kids.
+In fact, unless your child has a vitamin A deficiency, there's a good chance he or she is getting too much vitamin A from his daily multivitamin.